sphaughton/airport_challenge/README.md

 * Rspec

 ####To Do list
-- [ ] Refactor Class and tests for Plane
+- [x] Refactor Class and tests for Plane to test correctly
-- [ ] Refactor Class and tests for Airport
+- [x] Refactor Class and tests for Airport to test correctly
-- [ ] Refactor Class for Weather
+- [x] Refactor Module for Weather to test correctly
 - [ ] Grand finale